streetturtle/awesome-wm-widgets/experiments/volume/README.md

 | `shape` | `'bar'` | [gears.shape](https://awesomewm.org/doc/api/libraries/gears.shape.html), could be `octogon`, `hexagon`, `powerline`, etc |
 | `with_icon` | `true` | Show volume icon|

-_Note:_ I didn't figure out how does the `forced_height` property of progressbar widget works (maybe it doesn't work at all), thus there is a workaround with margins.
+_Note:_ I didn't figure out how does the `forced_height` property of progressbar widget work (maybe it doesn't work at all), thus there is a workaround with margins.

 ### `vertical_bar` parameters